 Cons: To transfer multiple files at once, you need to download them as a zip file from the web interface.
 Some features like the ability to reply message from facebook messenger and Whatsapp require you to have the desktop client installed.

 Is it free: Yes, AirDroid is free for all basic stuff you’ll need.
-The free version do not have any ads, but it does show one or two recommended (read sponsored) apps.
+The free version does not have any ads, but it does show one or two recommended (read sponsored) apps.
 Though, upgrading to the premium version, will give you unlimited transfer on the remote connection (there is no limit on file transfer on a local network) and few extra features like Remote Camera and catch intruder etc.

 SHAREit is one of my favorite application to transfer files from and to between devices.
 Apart from transferring files between your computer and Android phone, it can also transfer your installed app APK files.
 This feature is pretty helpful when you want to backup them or to share them with your friends and family.
 To access your Android files on a computer, you need to install either the PC or Mac client.

 However, unlike AirDroid, you cannot access your entire file system using the desktop client.
 Instead, you have to manually select and send the files to and from a computer.
 One thing to keep in mind while connecting your Android device to a computer is that you need to specifically select the option “Connect to PC” while SHAREit is scanning the network for devices.

 Pros: Highest transfer speeds of any Android app, cross-platform compatible, and very easy to use.
 With SHAREit, you can also transfer files between two PC over WiFi, so there is one more reason to have this app.

 Cons: The Android app is full of all ads and recommended apps.
 So, be careful while you are using the app.
 Also, there is no web interface like AirDroid.

 Is it free: Yes it is free.
 You can download the desktop clients from the official website.